 Track and Analyze Customer Behaviours

 The major part of e-commerce intelligence is geared at enhancing customer experiences by tracking their journeys and behaviors both in physical stores and during their online presence.
-Backed by machine learning algorithms and IoT in-store systems, retail business intelligence is a powerful tool for building closer interactions with the customers, meeting their specific needs.
+Backed by machine learning algorithms and IoT in-store systems, retail business intelligence is a powerful tool for building closer interactions with the customers and meeting their specific needs.

 In terms of e-commerce, businesses can enhance their cross-selling and up-selling opportunities by tracking a user’s browser and purchasing history, and overall shopping habits which help them deliver highly personalized content.
 To proceed with online marketing, retail businesses are equipped with advanced solutions to facilitate brick-and-mortar stores’ experiences as well.
 For example, data obtained from RFID sensors or beacons can be used to deliver customers upfront special offers.
-Based on the browsing history, customers can be hooked at the right moment and get customized offers once they move nearby the store, for example.
+Based on the browsing history, customers can be hooked at the right moment and get customized offers once they move near the store, for example.

 Get a Complete View of Business Operations

 With retail business intelligence systems, there is no need to manually prepare reports and track business performance.
 Having access to real-time data, retail managers get the complete picture of all supply chain processes starting from under-performing inventory to out-of-stock products.
-In order to reduce drops in price, ensure inventory effectiveness, and overall supply chain functioning, e-commerce intelligence can be applied through each step of supply chain management.
+In order to reduce drops in price, and ensure inventory effectiveness, and overall supply chain functioning, e-commerce intelligence can be applied through each step of supply chain management.

 Having access to real-time data, businesses are equipped with tools allowing them to be informed about the business performance all the time which in turn impacts accurate forecasts and greater business planning efficiency.